carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/01-intro_BIDS_EEG.md

 3- When sharing data that is compliant with a data standard the recipient only needs to become familiar with the standard in order to access the relevant properties and parameters of the research data.

-4- Independent data sets that share compliance with a data standard can easily be pooled in terms of their storage strategy and access methods.
-Variance in project parameters still need to be addressed in the analytic process but those parameters can be accessed in common way.
+4- Independent datasets that share compliance with a data standard can easily be pooled in terms of their storage strategy and access methods.
+Variance in project parameters still need to be addressed in the analytic process but those parameters can be accessed in a common way.

 5- Open-access data curation platforms are the ideal place to make a data project openly available over the long term.
 Compliance with a data standard greatly facilitates the injestion of data into databases or platforms.